Beliavsky/Fortran-Tools/README.md

 [makedepf90](https://github.com/outpaddling/makedepf90): generates make dependencies for Fortran code, by Erik Edelman

+[makemake](https://github.com/janberges/makemake): Python script that generates Makefiles for modular Fortran programs, by Jan Berges.
+It recursively searches the working directory for .f90 files and determines their dependencies.

 [meson](https://github.com/mesonbuild/meson): next-generation build system

+[MinGW package for the Fortran package manager](https://github.com/awvwgk/mingw-w64-fpm-pkgbuild): provides package build instructions for the Fortran package manager (fpm) compatible with the MSYS2 toolchain.
+This project provides prebuilt MinGW packages at the release page.

 [mkhelper](https://github.com/skosukhin/mkhelper): collection of utilities to be used with GNU Autoconf and GNU Make for building Fortran projects, by skosukhin

 [run-fortran](https://github.com/lycantropos/run-fortran): sorts Fortran files based on modules definitions and usages, by lycantropos

+[xmake](https://github.com/xmake-io/xmake): lightweight cross-platform build utility based on Lua.
+It uses xmake.lua to maintain project builds.
+The two Fortran compilers supported are gfortran and ifort.

 ### Compilers
 [Absoft](https://www.absoft.com/): designed to build code in the most efficient way possible, the Pro Fortran compiler utilizes advanced technology.
 This includes load balancing, AVX and OpenMP 3.1 support, AMDAL HPC scientific and engineering math library,  Parallel versions of Lapack and BLAS libraries, Fast Data Visualization, and much more.
 (C)